Raj-dev08/Course-It/README.md

 - Friend requests and friend list

 ### ✒️ Quizzes
-- give quizes with limited time and get instant results
+- Give quizes with limited time and get instant results
-- admin based quiz creation and pause or delete
+- Admin based quiz creation and pause or delete
-- checks all of the scores after quiz ends
+- Checks all of the scores after quiz ends

 ### 📹 Video Calling
 - Group video calling using [Stream](https://getstream.io)